 SVCE is a Community Choice Energy program.
 Enabled through state legislation (AB 117 (2002) and SB 790 (2011)), communities can form a Joint Powers Authority to pool the electricity demand of residents and businesses to buy power on their behalf and with their interests in mind.
 The public, non-profit agency buys clean power on the open market, increasing net clean energy demand and spurring development of clean energy supplies and lowering of costs.

 When a community decides to create or join a CCE program, all customers within that jurisdiction are automatically enrolled in the CCE.
 However, customers can choose to opt out and remain with, or go back, to PG&E. Across existing programs, more than 90% of customers have chosen to stay with the new local agency as their electricity provider, opting for the cleaner, greener, local choice.
 For SVCE, nearly 97% of eligible customers have remained in the program.

 Under SVCE, PG&E continues to provide essential services as a partner, delivering the electricity over existing infrastructure, maintaining the power lines, sending bills and providing customer service.

 Other Community Choice Energy Programs

 Silicon Valley Clean Energy is working closely with a handful of other Community Choice Energy agencies now operating in the Bay Area and throughout California.
-Some of the first CCEs include MCE Clean Energy (MCE), now serving Marin, Napa and parts of Contra Costa counties, has been successfully operating since 2010.
+Some of the first CCEs include MCE Clean Energy (MCE) has been successfully operating since 2010, serving Marin, Napa, Benicia and parts of Contra Costa County.
 Sonoma Clean Power (SCP) began service in 2014 and Lancaster Choice Energy in 2015.
 Both CleanPowerSF and Peninsula Clean Energy began service in 2016, followed by Apple Valley Choice Energy and Redwood Coast Energy Authority in 2017.